Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 Successful advertising depends on identifying the right media to reach your target audience cost-effectively.
 There is a wide range of online and traditional options.

-1. Your objectives
+1. Your advertising objectives

 Draw up a list of SMART objectives (specific, measurable, agreed, realistic, time-limited) against which you can measure the effectiveness of your campaigns.